denten-books/plain-text/2-surface.md

 and defies apprehension," Wendy Chun wrote in her *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
 She quotes several prominent computer scientists and media historians to the same effect.
 But what gives software its ephemeral quality?

-Embossed onto ticker tape or punched into the card, early software protrudes through the medium.
+Embossed onto ticker tape or punched into the card, early software protruded through the medium.
 In the age of the telegraph, the biggest barrier to the comprehension of software was encoding.
 Morse code and similar alphabet conventions left a visible mark on the paper.
 Once the machine alphabet identified, it could be translated back into natural language.
+The ticker tape gave the means to translate human language into an electronic signal.
+Once mechanized the signal could be used to communicate and control machines remotely.
 Early programmable media could hardly be called ephemeral or immaterial.
-Anecdotes circulate in the digital humanities circles of Father Roberto Busa, the early pioneer in the field of computational philology, carting his punch cards around Italy on a truck in the 1960s.[^ln2-busa] Code before its electromagnetic period was burdensome, fragile, unwieldy, and, most of all, visible.
+Anecdotes circulate in the digital humanities circles of Father Roberto Busa, the early pioneer in the field of computational philology, carting his punch cards around Italy on a truck in the 1960s.[^ln2-busa] Code before its electromagnetic period was burdensome, fragile, and unwieldy.
+Just like writing with pen and paper, making an error in ticker tape entry required cumbersome corrections and sometimes wholesale re-entry of lines or pages.
+On the surface of ticker tape, the inscription still made a strong commitment to the medium.
+Once commited to paper it was near-immutable.

+The magnetic tape changed the nature of the commitment.
+Before printing on paper, the typest could manipulate words "in memory," on a medium that could be easily erased and rewritten.
+The magnetic charge adhered lightly to its surface.
+The "light touch" of the magnetic inscription gave the word its emphemeral quality.
+The touch was light enough as to be nearly impreceptible to unaided human perception.
+In applications like law and banking, where the fidelity between input, storage, and output were absolutely crucial, the illegible property of magnetic storage posed a significant engineering challenge.
+In this section, I would like to describe a few devices that attempted to address the problem of illegibility.
+After the advent of teletype, but before the screen, these creators of these machines used a variety of strategies to restore a measure of congruence between paper inscription and magnetic representation.
+Legibility, as these devices show, was one of the problems driving innovation.

 The principles of magnetic recording were developed by Oberlin Smith (among others), the American engineer who also filed several inventions related to weaving looms at the end of the nineteenth century.
 In 1888, inspired by Edison's mechanical phonograph, Smith made public his experiments with an "electrical method" of sound recording using a "magnetized cord" (cotton mixed with hardened steel dust) as a recording medium.
 These experiments were later